Documents-Tools/howto/README.md

 howto
 =====

-howto - tutorials about installation, configuraton and settings
+howto - tutorials about installation, configuraton and settings on Ubuntu 14.04 LTS